IAmBaut/MarkdownGeminiConverter/README.md

        -g GEMINI    Specify a gemini file or folder.
        -o OUTPUT    (Optional) Specify a output file or folder.

 You are limited to one mode only (either markdown with `-m` or gemini with `-g`).
 The path of the file or folder is expected as an argument.
 If you choose a file, the file will be converted.
 If you choose a folder, *all* files in that folder and its subfolders that are valid `.md` or `.gmni` files will be converted.
-This may replace your original code, so be careful.
+This will replace your original file(s), so be careful.

-If you specify a output with `-o path` the input will not be overwritten, instead a new file or folder will be created at path.
+If you specify an output with `-o path` the input will not be overwritten, instead a new file or folder will be created at path.
 Please note that this file or folder should not already exist.

 ## Examples